pemcg/manageiq-automation-howto-guide/chapter20/calling_automation_from_api.md

 request_id = result['results'][0]['id']
 ```

-...and we call poll this to check on status:
+We call poll this to check on status:

 ```ruby
 query = "/api/automation_requests/#{request_id}"